codbear/codbear/README.md

-## Front-End developer
+## Front-End engineer

-- 🔭 Working for OpenClassrooms as an apprentice
+- 🔭 Working for OpenClassrooms
 - 🌱 Learning everything I can

 ## Expertise